 Maybe it’s just Charlie.

-Oh and it is embarrassing to watch Charlie get all giddy with certain female guests.
+It is embarrassing to watch Charlie get all giddy with sure female guests.

-Several years ago had open heart surgery and seems to be doing well.
-Let’s hope his team of doctors is on speed dial and he is getting regular check ups.
+Several years ago had open heart surgery and seemed to be doing well.
+Let’s hope his team of doctors is on speed dial and he is getting regular checkups.
 Let’s hope he exercises and watches his BMI.
 Let’s hope he monitors his stress and keeps it within a healthy range.

-We hope this because it is important that Charlie Rose must not die, ever.
-Where would we, that devoted following of about half a million nightly viewers go to hear these topics discussed?
+We hope this because Charlie Rose must not die, ever.
+Where would we, that devoted following of about half a million nightly viewers, go to hear these topics discussed?
 The Sunday morning shows?
 Nope!
 Commercial interruptions kill the flow.
-Plus, these shows once-a-week format features guests with agendas.
+Plus, these shows’ once-a-week format features guests with agendas.

 How about the News networks?
-Bill O’Reily?
+Bill O’Reilly?
 Rachael Maddow?
 Joe Scarborough?
-Nope, those shows have even more commercials than the networks Sunday shows.
+Nope, those shows have even more commercials than the network’s Sunday shows.
 Cable news hosts’ perspectives are more clearly politicized.

 How about network TV?
 Couldn’t Jay Leno or David Letterman talk with Neil Young?
 Sure, they can.
 For three minutes!

-It is critical that Charlie Rose must not die.
-He is the last (if not only) bastion of regular intelligent discussion with important people to be found on the media.
+Charlie Rose must not die.
+He is the last (if not only) bastion of regular intelligent discussion with essential people in the media.
 If you know of another, I won’t believe you.
 I have looked and come up empty-handed.
-There are some good podcasts, but no one that I know of can touch Rose when it comes to caliber of guest.
+There are some excellent podcasts, but no one I know of can touch Rose regarding the caliber of guests.

-This is because Charlie is a unique, a one-of-a-kind, never-to-be-replaced TV icon.
-In this respect he is very much like Johnny Carson – only much nicer in private life.
+This is because Charlie is a unique, one-of-a-kind, never-to-be-replaced TV icon.
+In this respect, he is much like Johnny Carson – only much more excellent in his private life.

-I pity those poor fools who fill in for Rose secretly hoping they may get his gig should he decide to move to Paris permanently, play tennis all day, and get giddy with the ladies at night in some darkened bistro over foie gras.
+I pity those poor fools who fill in for Rose, secretly hoping they may get his gig should he decide to move to Paris permanently, play tennis all day, and get giddy with the ladies at night in some darkened bistro over foie gras.
 The truth is he’ll never let that happen.
-He’s actually picked up his work load (adding CBS mornings).
+He’s picked up his workload (adding CBS mornings).
 It’s in his blood.
 Watson can confirm it’s in his DNA.